Wichita State hosts SMU after Phelps’ 22-point outing - WTOP News

 BOTTOM LINE: SMU visits the Wichita State Shockers after Zhuric Phelps scored 22 points in SMU’s 68-66 loss to the North Texas Mean Green.

 The Shockers have gone 6-3 at home.
-Wichita State is 1-1 in games decided by less than 4 points.
+Wichita State is 1-1 in one-possession games.

-The Mustangs are 4-2 in AAC play.
-SMU leads the AAC with 15.8 assists.
-B.J.
-Edwards paces the Mustangs with 3.6.
+The Mustangs are 4-2 against AAC opponents.
+SMU has a 0-4 record in games decided by 3 points or fewer.

-Wichita State makes 44.8% of its shots from the field this season, which is 7.4 percentage points higher than SMU has allowed to its opponents (37.4%).
-SMU has shot at a 45.7% clip from the field this season, 4.3 percentage points greater than the 41.4% shooting opponents of Wichita State have averaged.
+Wichita State’s average of 6.3 made 3-pointers per game this season is just 0.4 more made shots on average than the 5.9 per game SMU allows.
+SMU averages 7.3 made 3-pointers per game this season, 1.3 fewer made shots on average than the 8.6 per game Wichita State gives up.

-The Shockers and Mustangs square off Sunday for the first time in AAC play this season.
+The Shockers and Mustangs meet Sunday for the first time in AAC play this season.

-TOP PERFORMERS: Dalen Ridgnal is averaging 7.9 points and 7.2 rebounds for the Shockers.
-Colby Rogers is averaging 2.7 made 3-pointers over the last 10 games for Wichita State.
+TOP PERFORMERS: Harlond Beverly is averaging 10.3 points and 3.3 assists for the Shockers.
+Colby Rogers is averaging 14.5 points over the last 10 games for Wichita State.

-Phelps is shooting 39.7% and averaging 14.7 points for the Mustangs.
+Phelps is averaging 14.7 points and 1.9 steals for the Mustangs.
 Chuck Harris is averaging 13.3 points over the last 10 games for SMU.

 LAST 10 GAMES: Shockers: 1-9, averaging 67.1 points, 36.7 rebounds, 10.3 assists, 6.6 steals and 4.8 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 76.8 points per game.